Capamara/javascript-basic-concepts/README.md

 # javascript-basic-concepts
-Material that provide basic concepts of Javascripts
+Material that provide basic concepts of Javascript